 What are the symptoms of erythromelalgia?

-The symptoms of erythromelalgia are redness, increased skin temperature and a burning sensation at the affected site.
-Episodes may be intermittent or occasionally continuous and may last for a few minutes to several days.
-The onset of symptoms can be gradual or sudden.
-An itching sensation, which can range from mild to severe and disabling, may precede the burning pain.
+The symptoms of erythromelalgia are redness or increased darkening of the skin, increased skin temperature and a burning sensation at the affected area.
+The condition may produce symptoms intermittently but occasionally they may be continuous.
+It can last for a few minutes to several days.
+Symptoms can begin gradually or suddenly.
+Sometimes people get itching before a burning pain, which can be mild or severe.
 In some people ulcers can develop at the affected sites.

-A flare up of erythromelalgia can be triggered by exposure to warmth, for example coming into a warm room, or by tight fitting clothing, or by exercise.
-Some patients described worsening symptoms at night due to an increase in temperature from bedding.
+A flare-up of erythromelalgia can be triggered by exposure to warmth, for example coming into a warm room, or by tight-fitting clothing, or by exercise.
+Some patients described symptoms worsening at night due to the increase in temperature from bedding.

-Some patients may experience significant psychological distress due to the pain and swelling that can be associated with this condition.
+Some people may experience significant psychological distress due to the pain and swelling that can be associated with this condition.

 What does erythromelalgia look like?

-During a flare, the affected area looks red or blue, mottled and swollen, and feels warm to the touch.
+During a flare-up, the affected area may look red, blue, darker or mottled and swollen, and feels warm to the touch.
 In between episodes the skin can look normal, feel mildly cool or occasionally paler.